kubernetes/website/content/en/blog/_posts/2024-07-18-kubernetes-1.31-deprecations-and-removals.md

 The Kubernetes project has a well-documented [deprecation policy](/docs/reference/using-api/deprecation-policy/) for features.
 This policy states that stable APIs may only be deprecated when a newer, stable version of that API is available and that APIs have a minimum lifetime for each stability level.
 A deprecated API has been marked for removal in a future Kubernetes release.
-It will continue to function until removal (at least one year from the deprecation), but usage will result in a warning being displayed.
+It will continue to function until removal (at least one year from the deprecation), but usage will display a warning.
 Removed APIs are no longer available in the current version, so you must migrate to using the replacement.

 * Generally available (GA) or stable API versions may be marked as deprecated but must not be removed within a major version of Kubernetes.